skhiggins/ra_guide/README.md

         <img src="https://github.com/clandinq/ra_guide/blob/main/pictures/asana/asana_setup_4.png" align="center" height="40%" width="40%">

     3. Define the section's name (e.g. "Admin"), choosee **Board** as the default view, and leave privacy settings as **Public to team**.
 Click continue to finalize creating this project.
+If you forget to set this up when creating the project, you can configure Board as the default view in the project settings.

         <img src="https://github.com/clandinq/ra_guide/blob/main/pictures/asana/asana_setup_6.png" align="center" height="30%" width="30%">